Wilm0rien/EveOnlineMiningYield/README.md

 # Ore Mining Yield

+Yield values for Ore which can be found [anywhere](https://imperium.news/eve-mining/what-to-mine/#ore_distribution)

-## Ore Mining Ship Yields
+## Ship Yields
 The game displays the outcome of mining yield in the tooltip of the mining laser.
-For example when a hulk with is boosted to the maximum possible value it displays a 40.3m3/s value on its mining laser see this example screenshot:
+For example when a hulk is boosted to the maximum possible value it displays a **40.3m3/s** value on its mining laser see this example screenshot:

 ![in-game-mining-yield](HulkMaxBoost.jpg)

-This table shows the different outcome of mining yield with the different ships and boost types with all skills set to 5.

-All numbers in m3/s per mining laser (ingame values)
+The following table shows the yield in m3/s per *mining laser* (ingame values)

 |Ship|No Boost|Porpise Boot|Orca Boost|Rorqual Boost|Rorqual ICT1 Boost|Rorqual ICT2 Boost|
 |:-|:-|:-|:-|:-|:-|:-|